tammyhasenzahl/test-git-branch/README.md

 - configure git for the new project: `https://github.com/tammyhasenzahl/test-git-branch/` with `break-the-analysis` branch
 - create policy: filter = "only critical and high severity"; fix by = "Not required"; and action = "Break build"; and assign to the new project
 - create an API key with admin privileges
+- if this is a fresh SRM analysis, enable the built-in tools

 2. In Jenkins,
 - use the latest Jenkins plugin build (if unreleased, use the latest HPI file.
 See notes about installing an HPI, below)